When doing a CI build, npm ci or npm cit is often the preferred way to install dependencies. However, it has some security implications.

 Consider the following example:

 What happens here: if you want to install private packages, you need to pass a secret token to npm so that it can authenticate against the registry.
 The token is passed as an environment variable.
 Then, when npm ci installs a package, it, among other things, executes various scripts bundled with that package.
-Those scripts do have access to the environment variables, and they do have an opportunity to steal your authentication token.
-You might think this sounds too paranoid: however, such incidents have already happened in the past: eslint-scope and eslint-config-eslint, crossenv, 1337qq-js, to name a few.
+Those scripts have access to environment variables and can steal your authentication token.
+You might think this sounds too paranoid; however, such incidents have already happened: eslint-scope and eslint-config-eslint, crossenv, 1337qq-js, to name a few.

 In general, the attack surface is not limited to environment variables: when you install packages on your computer, lifecycle scripts have access to your filesystem, and they can try to read your SSH keys, etc. This is less of an issue when you run your CI builds in a restricted environment; however, if you expose your secrets in environment variables, they are at risk.